Wonders of Baker Island

 This uninhabited atoll is a possession of the United States.
 This island is only 1.64 km² large and is low lying – the highest point is only 8 m above the sea level.
 There are no trees – just grass and low-growing shrubs.

 Whole island is protected territory – this remote piece of dry land is used by numerous sea birds and turtles for nesting and once was used for guano mining.
 Now people are coming here rarely.
-Here are remains of a failed settlement with graveyard from 1930s, an overgrown runway and small day beacon.
+Here are remains of a failed settlement with graveyard from the 1930s, an overgrown runway and small day beacon.

-It is interesting to note that one marine mollusc – Engina tuberculosa – was collected here once in 1862 and it seems that it is not found anywhere else.
+It is interesting to note that one marine mollusk – Engina tuberculosa – was collected here once in 1862 and it seems that it is not found anywhere else.